genomicsclass/leanpub/manuscript/distance.md

 ## Introduction

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/distance.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/distance.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/distance.Rmd).

 Many of the analysis we perform with high-dimensional data relate directly or indirectly to distance.
 For example many clustering and machine learning techniques rely on being able to define distance using features or predictors.
 The concept of distance can be generalized from  physical distance.
 For example, we cluster animals into groups.
 When we do this, we put animals that are "close" in the same group: